K-Drama Review: “Judge vs. Judge” Asserts Impassioned Courtroom Drama Ruined By Lame End Game

 Main Leads: Yeon Woo Jin, Park Eun Bin, Dong Ha

 Plus Factors: Detailed Character Portrayal, Serene Narrative Mood

 Related Dramas: Punch, Stranger

-I was made to believe that Nothing To Lose would be a tranquil and rationally executed drama that won’t let me down.
+I was made to believe that Judge vs. Judge would be a tranquil and rationally executed drama that won’t let me down.
 It did for the most parts until the crowning chapters kicked in.
 I got disappointed on how the ending neglected the poignant flow centered on the focal conflict of the narrative.
 I stay tuned because the placement of the side problems consistently coincided to the thrilling bends of the story.
 But just when you anticipate the culminating point, the excitement was shut down disappointingly without any apology.